When you think about it, running a firm is not unlike a strategic video game.

 As a small firm, we often have a strong idea of what we want to achieve.
 When we reach the next stage, we might wish to tailor that a little.
 Perhaps our product or service offering has grown.
 Perhaps we can now offer a new outlook.
 Remember, Netflix were not always in the business of streaming services.
 They used to deliver rented DVDs to homes through a subscription plan.
 You would have to send them back.
 Now, they are a fully fledged movie and television shows production house, and an international one at that.
 Consider how a similar change in mindset might help your firm in its growth.

-With these tips, you can be much more likely to take your firm to the next level.
+With these tips, you can be much more likely to take your firm to the next level with your wise decisions.